nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ping: unknown host
 ```

 As soon as the container disconnects from the Docker Network, it is not reachable anymore.
+No need to realod any configuration or anything: the container left the network, it is not there anymore.
+Period.
+Awesome.
+Confetti.

 ##### A Quick Gotcha